Utah State vs. New Mexico NCAA Football Odds, Plays and Insights | November 26, 2021

 - New Mexico's games have gone over 49.5 points in only one opportunity this season.

-- These two squads surrender a combined 55.6 points per game, 6.1 more than this contest's over/under.

-- The Aggies and their opponents have scored an average of 61.7 points per game in 2021, 12.2 more than Friday's total.

-- The 49.5 total in this game is 1.8 points higher than the 47.7 average total in Lobos games this season.
+- Friday's total is 5.2 points higher than the combined 44.3 PPG average of the two teams.

+- This contest's over/under is 6.1 points fewer than the 55.6 these two squads combine to give up per game in 2021.

 Utah State Stats and Trends